Troubleshooting Node.js Deploys

 Error: Cannot find module 'express'

-In order create a smaller slug size for apps, the buildpack will prune out the devDependencies
+To create a smaller slug size for apps, the buildpack prunes out the devDependencies

 from the package.json

-at the end of the build, so that the slug will only include the dependencies
+at the end of the build so that the slug only includes the dependencies

-that are listed at runtime.
-If there is a dependency that is in the devDependencies
+listed at runtime.
+If there’s a required dependency in the devDependencies

 The other solution is to turn off pruning of devDependencies